 The Blank: His title cards often depict him as this.

 The artist who does the cards appears in one of Linkara's videos (Mr T #2) claiming that it's actually what he looks like.
-(She also obscures her facenote as she does in most of her web appearances)
+(And she also obscures her face online, as seen in her cameo in the "Applause" video)